hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

   [`rpc-http-port`](../../Reference/CLI/CLI-Syntax.md#rpc-http-port) define the advertised host and port for the JSON-RPC service.

+## Kubernetes

+Specify `KUBERNETES` to explicitly specify Hyperledger Besu is running inside a Kubernetes cluster.
+Besu automatically detects if it is running inside of a Kubernetes cluster and interacts with Kubernetes APIs as required to determine external IP addresses and exposed ports.
+The configuration is stored in `/opt/besu/shared/kube-config`.

 ## Docker

 Specify `DOCKER` to explicitly specify Hyperledger Besu is running inside a Docker container.
 If